selivan/zabbix-import/README.md

 * update existing - update existing elements from the import file.
 Default: True
 * delete missing - remove existing elements not present in the import file.
 Default: False. *NOTE*: without this option importing existing template with changed triggers will create new triggers, but old ones with the same name and different value will remain.

-You can set this options for all elements or precisely selects elements for the option: `--delete-missing 'triggers graphs'`.
+You can set this options for all elements or precisely select list of elements for the option: `--delete-missing 'triggers graphs'`.
 Check `--help` for available elements.

 ```
 $ zbx-import.py -u Admin -p ****** --url https://zabbix.local/api_jsonrpc.php --delete-missing zbx_export_templates.xml